Justice for Journalists: Media Risk Map and Research

 The Media Risk Map project is a daily monitoring and categorization of attacks on journalists, bloggers and media workers.
 It currently monitors attacks in 12 post-Soviet countries (excluding the Baltic states).
 Data on attacks are available from 2017 to the present day in English.
 The data from the Media Risk Map is constantly used for public presentations and academic purposes.
 The Charity works together with various universities in the UK, including University of Sheffield, University of Liverpool and their initiative in co-operation with UNESCO Safety of Journalists and others.

 The Foundation published reports on attacks against journalists, bloggers and media workers in Armenia, Azerbaijan, Belarus, Georgia, Kazakhstan, Kyrgyzstan, Moldova, Russia, Tajikistan, Turkmenistan, Uzbekistan and Ukraine for 2017-2020.
 The reports were cited by various media outlets, such as Novaya Gazeta, RTVI, Deutsche Welle, and Meduza.

 In May 2019, the Justice for Journalists Foundation prepared a project with the NGO Index on Censorship to monitor attacks and media rights violations related to the COVID-19 pandemic.

 As part of the Risk Map project, the Justice for Journalists Foundation has been regularly monitoring attacks against journalists and bloggers in Central Asia.

-As part of the Council of Europe’s Safety of Journalists Platform, the Justice for Journalists Foundation contributes the data it collects for the Media Risk Map to the Alerts and participates in the writing of yearly reports and statements.
+As part of the Council of Europe's Safety of Journalists Platform, the Justice for Journalists Foundation contributes the data it collects for the Media Risk Map to the Alerts and participates in the writing of yearly reports and statements.

 In 2023, the Charity presented results of an expert survey among over 100 Russian and Belarusian journalists who were forced to relocate to safer countries and currently living in exile.

 In 2023-2024, the Charity, in partnership with the National Union of Journalists of Ukraine and with financial support issued by UNESCO, has been collecting open-source evidence and satellite imagery of attacks on media workers during the war in order to create safety recommendations, risk assessments and HEFAT training for journalists heading to the war zone.
 Over the course of the project, the Charity has obtained and processed information about 35 instances of both fatal and non-fatal attacks against media workers in Ukraine, involving at least 55 journalists from countries including Ukraine, Turkey, the Czech Republic, the USA, Russia, Ireland, the UK, Italy, France, Japan, Denmark, Germany, Switzerland, Sweden, Portugal, and Lithuania.
 The Charity has identified the key risks journalists were facing while reporting from the war zone and developed preliminary safety recommendations for media workers covering the war in Ukraine.

+In 2026, the Justice for Journalists Foundation and the Centre for Freedom of the Media, University of Sheffield, announced their collaboration on the research project “Profiling Impunity for Human Rights Violations Against Journalists: A Systematic Account of State-Based Harm and Practices of Resistance.”
+As part of the collaboration, the Justice for Journalists Foundation contributed its extensive dataset with almost 26,500 verified attacks on media workers in post-Soviet states.